What do I do about equipment during the course or if I want my own?

 How about A flight in A Gyro Copter near Medina Sedonia

-If golf is your game these guys are fantastic, they offer be-spoke Golf tours around the Costa de Luz
+If golf is your game there's lots of options within an hours drive around the Costa de Luz

 One of the nearest and most interesting 'Pueblos Blancos' [white villages] is Olvera.
 Here, apart from exploring this fascinating town, you can find Artesanía del Prado a country workshop specialising in the production of hand-thrown pottery and handmade glass.
 Link www.artesaniadelprado.es

 Want some more detailed information about life and everything in Andalucia then try the informative online guide

 Parahawking offer Bird of prey experiences and tandem parahawking flights throughout the year, they are based near the village.

 There is now two centres offering kayak hire and tours and activities at the lake in Zahara, we've loads more details for ctivites at the house

 Yes, we charge £150 person per week but these rooms are limited so it's very much first come, first served.
 You can select a single room when you complete your Arrivals Form and this will automatically adjust your balance accordingly.

 It's not really like going snowboarding for the first time, paragliding experience and hours takes time.
 So don't rush it or get too ambitious.
 You need to ask yourself what type of flying you aim to be doing.